seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Reads*

-‘Justice, and your father’s wrath, should he take me
+'Justice, and your father's wrath, should he take me
 in his dominion, could not be so cruel to me, as
 you, O the dearest of creatures, would even renew me
 with your eyes.
 Take notice that I am in Cambria,